Godot Tutorials is not sponsored by or affiliated with the Godot game engine.

 Take the game Final Frontier for iOS.
 You play as a captain in charge of a space ship.

-If your “main character” dies or is killed off, you then go ahead and play as another character from the ship who then assumes the role of captain.
+you then go ahead and play as another character from the ship who then assumes the role of captain.

-This goes on until you either reach your goal, or you have run out of people; thus having no one to commandeer your ship, which means you lose.
+This goes on until you either reach your goal, or you have run out of people; thus having no one to commandeer your ship,

 The themes of Jak & Daxter may look familiar to you as these are nothing new at this point in the history of fiction.